Sunny, With A High Near 57

 Today

 Sunny, with a high near 57.
-Calm wind becoming north 5 to 7 mph in the afternoon.
+Light and variable wind becoming west southwest around 6 mph in the afternoon.

 Tonight

-Partly cloudy, with a low around 32.
-North wind 5 to 8 mph becoming west southwest after midnight.
+Partly cloudy, with a low around 28.
+West wind 5 to 10 mph becoming light west northwest after midnight.

 Friday

-Mostly sunny, with a high near 53.
-Breezy, with a west wind 5 to 10 mph increasing to 18 to 23 mph in the afternoon.
-Winds could gust as high as 34 mph.
+Sunny, with a high near 52.
+Breezy, with a light west southwest wind becoming west 11 to 16 mph in the morning.
+Winds could gust as high as 24 mph.

 Friday Night